 Asphalt

-For Small (less than ½ inch) Cracks: Use a patching product that has some self-leveling qualities, meaning that it is liquidy.
+For Small (Less Than ½-Inch) Cracks: Use a patching product that has some self-leveling qualities, meaning that it is liquidy.
 You can use a bottle of crack filler and pour it into the cracks with the help of pourable squeeze bottles.
 Allow this filler to set and dry for the next four to eight hours before you seal it.

 Use the squeegee side of a brush applicator to push, pull, and spread the sealant.
 Repeat the process and cover the entire area of the driveway.
 You can also use a paint roller to even out the sealant.

-Seal and Resurface
+Step 4: Seal and Resurface Your Driveway

 For concrete driveways, mix the resurfacing concrete into a thin pancake-batter consistency, much thinner than the one used to fill cracks.
 Blow off any leaves or debris, and wet the surface before applying the resurfacer.
 Pour a thin coat of the resurfacer when the driveway is ready and spread it with the help of a rubber squeegee.
 Work in small areas to avoid getting lap marks.